koalalorenzo/blog/content/posts/202501-its-time-to-move-on/index.md

 seems stagnant.
 There are still too many technicalities to overcome before making it a full product usable by my friends and my mother. :sweat_smile:

-The ones that I will use are **Pixelfed and Mastodon**.
+The ones that I will use are [Pixelfed](http://pixelfed.org/) and [Mastodon](https://joinmastodon.org).
 These are more robust platforms that can interconnect and talk to each other even.
 It is mind-blowing that I can see Pixelfed posts on a Mastodon app.
 It could be a nice idea to use it independently on the instance where all my friends are.
 I can self-host my profile/instance instead of relying on one overflowing with advertisement and nazi propaganda.
 I will probably move my photos from Instagram to a Pixelfed instance.
 There are guides and tools to automate the process after exporting the data from Meta.

 {{< image src="limit.webp" >}}